 In Dispersed Organizations, Remote Sales Training Should ‘Go with the Flow’

 When it comes to sales teams, remote work often presents a unique set of challenges.
-Sales teams are built on camaraderie and competition, which is difficult to manufacture remotely.
+Sales teams are built on camaraderie and competition, which is difficult to manufacture remotely and through virtual sales meetings.
 These days, sales teams also face additional barriers to productivity: corporate travel restrictions mean less contact with prospects, with the industry, and with the market.

 But remote work also creates new opportunities for sales managers tasked with leading geographically dispersed teams.
 There are several proven tactics that managers can wield to lead their remote teams with the aid of technology.
 To ensure that your sales reps work at peak capacity despite travel restrictions, focus on actionable ways to boost productivity no matter where they are.